-The College of Business and Economics (CBE) was the first college of business in the Middle East to be accredited by AACSB International – The Association to Advance Collegiate Schools of Business (AACSB).
-This accreditation includes all undergraduate programs, as well as the MBA, MPA, and DBA programs.
+The College of Business and Economics (CBE) was the first college of business in the Middle East to be accredited by AACSB International (The Association to Advance Collegiate Schools of Business (AACSB)).
+This accreditation includes all undergraduate programs, as well as the Master of Business Administration, Master of Professional Accounting, and Doctor of Business Administration programs.

 In 2012, the accounting program earned separate accreditation from AACSB.
-The Accounting Department was the first ever to make such an achievement in the GCC and MENA Region and the 10th worldwide outside USA at the time.
+The Accounting Department (now part of the Accounting & Finance Department) was the first to achieve this in the GCC and MENA Region and the 10th worldwide, outside of the USA.

 Achieving and maintaining accreditation is a process of rigorous internal review, evaluation, and improvement.
 AACSB’s Accreditation standards require a mission-driven plan to achieve the quality standards in order to ensure a high quality teaching environment, innovative programming, and active engagement with industry.
 In addition, all accredited schools must go through a continuous improvement peer review process every five years in order to retain their accreditation.

 To realize Accounting Accreditation, an institution must first earn or maintain AACSB Business Accreditation.
 Then, in addition to developing and implementing a mission-driven plan to satisfy the business accreditation quality standards, accounting accreditation requires the satisfaction of an additional set of standards that are specific to the discipline and profession of accounting.